jorgenschaefer/elpy/docs/concepts.rst

    Please do note that this is *not* an interactive interpreter, so do not set this to ``"ipython"`` or similar.

+.. option:: elpy-rpc-venv-path

+   Path to the virtualenv used by the RPC.
+   This defaults to a virtualenv named ``"elpy-rpc-venv"``, created in the current workon home (returned by ``(pyvenv-workon-home)``).

+   If it does not exist, the virtualenv will be created using ``elpy-rpc-python-command'` and populated with the needed packages from ``(elpy-rpc--get-package-list)``.")

 .. option:: elpy-rpc-large-buffer-size

    The size in character starting from which Elpy will transfer buffer